vlazh/node-hot-loader/README.md

 Usage: node-hot {options}

 Options:
-  -c, --config       Webpack config file.
+  --config      Path to the webpack config file.
 If not set then search webpack.config.js in root directory.
+  --fork        Launch compiled assets in forked process.
 ```

 ## Usage example